Évreux: Sights

 Évreux is situated in the pleasant valley of the Iton, arms of which traverse the town; on the south, the ground slopes up toward the public gardens and the railway station.
 It is the seat of a bishop, and its cathedral is one of the largest and finest in France.

-The first cathedral was built in 1076, but destroyed in 1119 when the town was burned at the orders of Henry I of France to put down the Norman insurrection.
-He rebuilt the cathedral as an act of atonement to the Pope.
+Henry I of France rebuilt the cathedral as an act of atonement to the Pope.
 Between 1194 and 1198, the conflict between Philippe Auguste and Richard the Lion-hearted damaged the new cathedral.
 The architecture of the present edifice shows this history, with its blend of Romanesque and Gothic styles.
 As did many towns in the regions of Nord and Normandy, Évreux and its cathedral suffered greatly from Second World War.